PostHog/posthog.com/contents/blog/what-is-a-growth-engineer.md

 hideAnchor: true
 featuredImage: ../images/blog/posthog-engineering-blog.png
 featuredImageType: full
-category: Engineering
+category: Startups
 tags:
  - Explainers
 ---

-Every startup loves to see its growth metrics like signups, subscriptions, and revenue go up, yet nearly all engineers work on things indirectly related to doing so.
+Every startup loves to see its growth metrics – signups, subscriptions, and revenue, etc. – go up, yet most engineers work on things that don't directly impact those metrics.
 Growth engineers are different.
 They focus entirely on projects dedicated to driving as much growth as possible, no matter where they build those projects.

 The post goes over growth engineers, with a specific focus on our technical version role at PostHog.
 We cover the type of people who succeed as growth engineers, their skills, what they work on, and why you should hire them.